 Title companies are important in real estate transactions.
 They thoroughly check for any liens and help homeowners negotiate with creditors.
 The title firm resolves or accounts for liens at closing to transfer title to the new owner.
 To avoid closing delays, homeowners must disclose all liens upfront.

-The sale funds can also be used to clear liens, guaranteeing a smooth transition without unsettled problems.
+The sale funds can also be used to clear liens, ensuring a smooth transition without unresolved issues.
 This proactive strategy can boost buyer confidence and ensure a fair house price.
 Homeowners may handle liens during a house sale with proper preparation and communication.

 Steps to Release a Lien Before Selling in Dallas, TX